Updating Wedding Traditions

 7 – Reading out telegrams!

-Yes, this used to be a key wedding tradition.
+Importantly, this used to be a key wedding tradition.
 It is now either missed completely, or is replaced by a screen with shows social media posts about the bride and groom, SKYPE messages from family and friends abroad and the like.
 Modern technology has moved this tradition to a completely new level.
 Guests can still hear and see what others feel about the big day, but in a less formal and more relevant way.
+Social distancing has also introduced us to the world of Zoom.
+A great way for family to connect with you on the big day and send best wishes, without being in the room.

 8 – Traditional Wedding cars